 Map Reading Skills and Navigation in the Countryside.

-A two-day hands-on course, based in the Peak District, West Pennine Moors or Lakes.
+A hands-on course, based in the Peak District, West Pennine Moors or Lake District.
 This will equip you to navigate with the skills to plan walks and safely navigate paths and tracks.
 We will look at how maps help us relate to the land around us, so we know where we are and visualise what’s ahead so we don’t get lost.
 I will spend time assessing your ability so that you feel confident at the end of the course.

 Your instructor knows the area and its history intimately and is qualified to train Navigation, Hill and Mountain Walking skills.
 He is a first aider and has full cover and checks to train adults and children.

 We’ll cover the key aspects of map reading – setting, contours and scale – and basic use of the compass so that you can confidently plot our way around open countryside.
 On the second day you will plan and follow your own route, with your instructor making sure you are confident and safe.

 Planning a safe route and finding our way if we get lost.

 How long will our route take?

 Map Symbols and using different maps